goodbuns/fishmon/README.md

 fishmon -aio_username=YOUR_ADAFRUITIO_USERNAME -aio_key=YOUR_ADAFRUITIO_KEY
 ```

-You can leave `fishmon` after your session exits using standard Linux tricks:
+You can keep `fishmon` running after your session exits using standard Linux
+tricks:

 ```
 nohup fishmon -aio_username=YOUR_ADAFRUITIO_USERNAME -aio_key=YOUR_ADAFRUITIO_KEY &